-Morning bird and animal watching.
+Early morning dream sharing followed by time on the river for bird and animal watching.
 Fly back to the small town of Shell where our bus will take us to the cozy and inviting Hacienda Manteles in the Patate Valley of the Andes, with sweeping vistas of the magnificent Tungurahua volcano.
 Free time for rest, reflection and enjoyment of the gourmet food and comfortable environment.
 Yoga practice and evening circle.

 Day Ten: Explore the Llanganates National Park, Symposium